link-foundation/use-m/README.md

 ## Examples

-You can check out complete usage examples here: https://github.com/link-foundation/use-m/tree/main/examples
+You can check out [usage examples source code](https://github.com/link-foundation/use-m/tree/main/examples).

 ## Questions and issues

-If you have any questions or issues, please write out it on GitHub: [https://github.com/link-foundation/use-m/issues](https://github.com/link-foundation/use-m/issues).
+If you have any questions or issues, [please write out it on GitHub](https://github.com/link-foundation/use-m/issues).
 Together we can ensure this package will have highest quality possible.

 ## License

-This project is licensed under the Unlicense.
+This project is licensed under the [Unlicense](https://github.com/link-foundation/use-m/blob/main/LICENSE).